tymyrddin/green/source/docs/pii/files.md

 # Removing metadata from files

-## The Problem with Windows' built-in metadata removal
+## The problem with Windows' built-in metadata removal

 The "Remove Properties and Personal Information" feature in Windows has significant limitations that make it inadequate for proper privacy protection: